 I am accustomed to tuning out my emotions because of this job.
 I am a master at being fake — faking a smile, faking happiness – it’s become normal to me.
 I hide my pain, but sometimes its unbearable that I just retreat from everything and everyone.
 We cannot run away from our emotions…they will never go away unless we deal with them.

-Children who experience disruption in childhood (with their parents) are likely to suffer with ‘trust’ in adulthood.
 I am scared to trust.
 I constantly fear abandonment, rejection.
 I retreat before I can be neglected.
 I use my work (prostitution) as a method that allows me to ‘profit’ from being neglected.
 Men can use my body at their advantage and neglect me at the same time.
 Yet somehow, the money is supposed to compensate for this act of neglect.
 Basically, prostitution is saying it is OKAY to neglect someone if you pay them off.
 I make a lot of money to be used.
 I mean, it isn’t as terrible as I am making it seem….I am treated respectfully, thankfully.
 Clients do not hurt me physically, and in reality my clients are extremely polite and respectful of my rules as a courtesan.
 I do not blame clients either, because not all clients have the intention of neglecting me.
 Many men tip generously, and feel their money will ‘help’ me get away from the business.
 The sad reality which they, and most people, don’t realize is: giving a prostitute money is like giving drugs to a drug addict.
 The money doesn’t pay emotional turmoil of being hated by mainstream society.

 My ex was my client, and he wanted to protect me.
-As mention, there is a minority of clients who are fearful of rejection themselves: These clients are looking for acceptance and THEY are rejected by prostitutes.
+As mention, there are a minority of clients who are fearful of rejection themselves: These clients are looking for acceptance and THEY are rejected by prostitutes.
 I also have to reject men.
 I encounter clients who have feelings for me, yet I am not interested at all.
 They want love and companionship, not just sex.
 And of course, I just want their money.
 The only exceptions has been my ex, the Sheik, and a few young Saudis whom I felt a connection too.

 I hide my pain.
 It’s the fault of the ego I developed from making fast money ..
 Yet it’s all a facade.
 I am happy with him, yet it’s followed by unhappiness when I am alone and reflect on everything.
 I go out and put on my ‘happy face” but when I retreat I feel the wound .
 I am a deep wound concealed by layers of superficial bliss.